my partner makes me feel lonely in pregnancy

 3. Join or create your own community

 Local pregnancy groups or classes are really comforting and life changing.
 As a new mum, you need your community – it’s not optional.
 Humans are social creatures, and you especially need support during pregnancy and early motherhood.
 Seeing that other mums feel the same way makes everything easier.
 In a community, there’s less space for loneliness.
-If you don’t have any group near you, create you own!
-I share how in the post It takes a village – how you can easily build your own community of mums
+If you don’t have any group near you, create your own!
+I share how in the post It takes a village: how you can easily build your own community of mums

 4. Talk to your partner